CSX profit slips on weather, pandemic, fuel costs

-LOS ANGELES, April 20 (Reuters) - U.S. railroad operator CSX Corp on Tuesday reported lower quarterly profit after frigid polar vortex temperatures, ongoing pandemic disruptions and higher fuel costs weighed on results.
+LOS ANGELES (Reuters) -U.S. railroad operator CSX Corp on Tuesday reported lower-than-expected quarterly profit after severe “polar vortex” winter storms, COVID-19 disruptions and fuel costs weighed on results.

 The Jacksonville, Florida-based company, which operates in the eastern United States, had first-quarter net earnings of $706 million, or 93 cents per share, down from $770 million, or $1.00 per share, a year earlier.